Choosing to adopt rather than to buy.

 How can Japan be a cruelty free country?

 The first step would be for each person to understand and acknowledge the reality.
-Thinking about animal welfare in itself is already a part of taking “action” because everyone needs to starts from there to go to the next step of providing reasonable help.
+Thinking about animal welfare is the first step to take the actual action.

 In our website page “Behind the Pet Stores”, we talked about the pet industry in Japan.
 That is only a part of the actual situation about how things work behind pet stores; however, being aware of it may change the idea of purchasing a pet at pet stores.